 Association of Web Design Professionals – AWDP offers a directory of members to help get contracts to complete web design projects.
 The AWDP also lists positions in the tech industry for industry web coders.

 Blogs and Forums

 Blogs and forums are great ways to engage with the web coder community, learn new techniques, and share knowledge.
-Here are a few of the blogs and forums on the web.
+Here are a few of the best blogs and forums online.

 DevShed – DevShed combines coding tutorials with an active forum.
 The website also offers language tutorials and tools to learn scripting.